Here's what's in the House Democrats' stimulus relief plan - KRDO

 The legislation beefs up tax credits for families and certain low-income workers for 2021.

-In an effort to combat poverty, it would expand the child tax credit to $3,600 for children under 6 and $3,000 for children under age 18.
+In an effort to combat poverty, it would expand the child tax credit to $3,600 for each child under 6 and $3,000 for each child under age 18.
+Currently, qualifying families can receive a credit of up to $2,000 per child under age 17.

 The credit would also become fully refundable so more low-income parents could take advantage of it.
 Plus, families could receive payments monthly, rather than a lump sum once a year, which would make it easier for them to pay the bills.

-Note: This story has been updated with additional details of the bill.